lemonflow-ai/lemonflow-docs/widget/integration.md

 </h1>

 <p class="intro-text">
-  This guide provides everything you need to integrate the Lemonflow.chat Widget into your website or mobile application with just two lines of code.
+  This guide provides everything you need to integrate the Lemonflow.chat widget into your website or mobile application with just two lines of code.
 </p>

 ## 1. Basic Integration